Allmeidaeduarda/Allmeidaeduarda/README.md

 ### About me

 - 🔭 I currently working at Adagio as a data analyst
-- 🌱 I’m currently learning Python, Power Bi and SQL
+- 🌱 I’m currently learning Python and Machine Learning
 - 👯 I am a geologist and I am currently specializing in data science
 - 📫 How to reach me: eduardaallmeida@hotmail.com